scorpido74/azure-docs.nl-nl/articles/synapse-analytics/sql/develop-tables-cetas.md

 GROUP BY decennialTime, stateName
 GO

--- you can query created external table
-SELECT * FROM population_by_year_state
+-- you can query the newly created external table SELECT * FROM population_by_year_state
 ```